Why do truck drivers struggle with drowsy driving?

 A truck driver falls asleep on the interstate, drifts across the median and plows into oncoming traffic.
 Meanwhile, another trucker nods off for a split second and runs a red light.
-Elsewhere, a third truck driver may not fall asleep, but he’s so tired that he doesn’t notice the traffic jam ahead of him in time to stop.
+In another case, a third truck driver doesn’t actually fall asleep, but he’s so exhausted that he fails to notice the traffic jam ahead until it’s too late to stop.

 Sticking to a schedule